Colton Haynes, Jeff Leatham Engaged: What To Know About ‘Arrow’ Star’s Fiancé

 2. Jeff Leatham has worked for Dalai Lama, Oprah Winfrey and the Clintons.

-Leatham is a genius when it comes to floral designs and almost all celebrities want to work with him.
+Leatham is a genius when it comes to floral designs that almost all celebrities want to work with him.
 Among the big names that have admired Jeff’s creativity and requested for his works include Madonna, Oprah Winfrey, Dalai Lama, Bill and Hillary Clinton, Tina Turner and Kylie Minogue.

 The list of celebrity names does not end there.
-He also did floral decorations for the weddings of Avril Lavigne and Eva Longoria.
+He also did floral decorations for the weddings of Avril Lavigne and Eva Longoria

 3. Designer brands have also hired Jeff Leatham.

-Because his works of art are so stunning, luxury brands such as Alexander McQueen, Bulgari, Alexander Wang, Swarovski Crystal, Givenchy and Tiffany & Co have also hired Colton Hayne’s fiance to do floral designs for their products.
+Because his works of art are so stunning, luxury brands such as Alexander McQueen, Bulgari, Alexander Wang, Swarovski Crystal, Givenchy and Tiffany & Co have also hired Colton Hayne’s fiancé to do floral designs for their products.

 4. He was into modeling before his name became famous for exquisite flower designs.